Diploma in Practical Nursing

-- Uses critical thinking skills in all areas of LPN practice;
+- Uses clinical reasoning skills in all areas of LPN practice.

-- Practices basic principles of effective and therapeutic communication with clients, significant others, and health team members;
+- Practices basic principles of effective and therapeutic communication with patients, significant others, and health team members.

-- Provides basic information to meet the learning needs of clients;
+- Provides basic information to meet the learning needs of patients.

-- Provides basic nursing care based on developmental, biological, psychological, socio-cultural, and spiritual differences in clients;
+- Provides basic nursing care based on developmental, biological, psychological, socio-cultural, and spiritual differences in patients.

-- Practices within the profession’s ethical and legal framework and is accountable for own nursing practice and care delegate;
+- Practices within the profession’s ethical and legal framework and is accountable for own nursing practice and care delegation.

-- Assumes responsibility for professional growth, self-development, and lifelong learning; and,
+- Demonstrates responsibility for professional growth, self-development, and lifelong learning.

 - Demonstrates understanding of the levels of authority and responsibility and uses basic leadership skills to delegate nursing care tasks.